Tasigna Lawsuits Quick Facts

 Lauris underwent surgery for a blockage in his left leg, but due to complications, he suffered a major stroke and went into a coma, dying a few days later.
 The postmortem autopsy discovered rampant atherosclerosis in Lauris’s cerebral blood vessels.

-Lauris’s wife Kristi file a lawsuit against Novartis in the United States District Court in the Eastern District of California.
+Lauris’s wife Kristi file a lawsuit against Novartis in the United States District Court in the Eastern District of California, on behalf of herself and the couple’s daughter.
 The lawsuit alleges that the drug Tasigna contributed to Lauris’s health problems, and includes claims of products liability, negligence, and wrongful death.